Last Updated on: May 29, 2026

 - Are you looking at rolling data or fixed-date periods?
 (Sometimes this shifts results unexpectedly.)

+AI querying your data via MCP is reliable, but the quality of the output depends on how you framed the question.
+A vague prompt returns a vague answer.
 If the data checks out and there’s a clear root cause, you’ve found your leak.

 Once you’ve identified the leak, the fix is the easy part: